datagica/entity/README.md

 @datagica/entity

+The base object used to represent entities in the Datagica graph

+## Description

-Returns a valid Datagica Entity object(s) from any input with valid data
+This module provides a factory method to construct valid Datagica Entity object(s) from any input with valid data.